-This article will take a look at five of the most popular wheels locks currently available, as well as go into detail on what wheels locks are, why you need them, and what to look for when shopping for them.
+This article will take a look at five of the most popular wheel locks currently available, as well as go into detail on what wheel locks are, why you need them, and what to look for when shopping for them.
 Refer to the table of contents for more information.

 Table of contents